-- 2.5.1 Local Authorities cannot conduct intrusive surveillance involving entry on or interference with property or with wireless telegraphy as regulated by the Regulation of Investigatory Powers Act 2000. - 2.5.2 Surveillance is intrusive, only if it is covert surveillance that is carried out in relation to anything taking place on residential premises or in any private vehicle.
-This kind of surveillance may take place by means either of a person or device located inside residential premises or a private vehicle of the person who is subject to the surveillance or by means of a device placed outside which consistently provides a product of equivalent quality and detail as a product which would be obtained from a device located inside. - 2.5.3 Therefore, use of a device is only "intrusive" if it consistently provides information of the same quality and detail as might be expected to be obtained from a device actually present on the residential premises or in any private vehicle.
-Thus, an observation post outside premises, which provides a limited view and no sound of what is happening inside the premises would not be considered as intrusive surveillance. - 2.5.4 The covert recording of suspected noise nuisance where the intention is only to record excessive noise levels from adjoining premises and the recording device is calibrated to record only excessive noise levels constitutes neither directed nor intrusive surveillance.
-In such circumstances, the perpetrator would normally be regarded as having forfeited any claim to privacy and an authorisation may not be necessary.
+2.5.1 Local Authorities cannot conduct intrusive surveillance as regulated by the Regulation of Investigatory Powers Act 2000.

+2.5.2 Surveillance is intrusive, only if it is covert surveillance that is carried out in relation to anything taking place on residential premises or in any private vehicle.
+This kind of surveillance may take place by means either of a person or device located inside residential premises or a private vehicle of the person who is subject to the surveillance, or by means of a device placed outside which consistently provides a product of equivalent quality and detail as a product which would be obtained from a device located inside.
+Thus, an observation post outside premises, which provides a limited view and no sound of what is happening inside the premises would not be considered as intrusive surveillance.